 And begin it does, starting off with the rock climbing challenge.
 Janice wins first place, putting us off to a great start.
 I don’t think the Alpha Beta Phis were expecting this, with the glare on Ashley’s face being any indication.

-There is also a shootout competition, in which Janice and Tatyana ruled at as well.
+There is also a basketball shootout competition, in which Janice and Tatyana rule at as well.
 I cannot deny that Brad and Charls put up quite a fight.
 Though Charls did seem a bit distracted by staring at Abby, something which Brad did not take kindly to.
-It seemed that Abby was still in the middle of her love triangle with them.
+It seems that Abby was still in the middle of her love triangle with them.

-Well by the end, I did manage to score second place just behind Kelsy.
+Well by the end, I do manage to score second place just behind Kelsy.
 Definitely not too shabby!

 Afterwards the competition plays along pretty well.
 Janice wins the table tennis competition and Abby wins her shoot out against Clare.
 It is actually pretty amusing to see Clare dive to the ground and miss.
 Janice also rules at the archery competition and I am cheering for us being on a role.

 It is not long before it is my time to represent us again.
 The mechanical bull event had finally arrived.
-Janice and Abby all gave me words of encouragement as I slipped my leg over the saddle.
+Janice and Abby all gave me words of encouragement as I slip my leg over the saddle.
 I am terribly nervous that I am going to do terrible, but I totally surprise myself.
 I manage to stay on long enough, beating fellow Alpha Annya member, Dean, by five seconds!
-You could just see the shock in Clare’s eyes.
-She looked like she wanted to explode!
+You can just see the shock in Clare’s eyes.
+She looks like she wants to explode!